Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 }
 ```

 Next we're going [install](https://github.com/krzysztofzablocki/Sourcery#installation) Sourcery.
-There are several ways but for this tutorial I'm going to go with the easy route and use Homebrew
+There are several ways you can do this but I'm going to go with the easy route and use Homebrew.

 ```bash
 brew install sourcery
 ```

-With Sourcery installed, we're going to add a new file named `AutoEquatable.swift` to `Sources/SourceryDemo`. `AutoEquatable` is going to be an empty protocol that we'll use as a marker protocol
+Next, let's add a new file named `AutoEquatable.swift` to `Sources/SourceryDemo`. `AutoEquatable` is going to be an empty protocol that we'll use as a marker type.

 ```swift
 protocol AutoEquatable {}